Sam Levy

-Samuel Rahamin Levy (1929–2012) was a Zimbabwean businessman and property developer best known for his construction of the Sam Levy's Village shopping mall in Borrowdale, a suburb of Harare, in 1990.
+Samuel Rahamin Levy (9 October 1929 – 5 June 2012) was a Zimbabwean businessman and property developer best known for his construction of the Sam Levy's Village shopping mall in Borrowdale, a suburb of Harare, in 1990.
 A self-made billionaire, at the time of his death he was reputed to be one of the richest people in Zimbabwe.

 Background

 Levy was born to a Jewish family in Que Que (now Kwekwe) on 9 October 1929, and educated at Prince Edward School in Salisbury (as Harare was called until 1982).
 He founded and chaired Macey's Stores Limited, a large supermarket group, in the 1960s.
 In September 1973 he purchased Duly's car showroom on Angwa Street, Salisbury, for US$1.5 million.
 He converted the site into a department store and later a shopping centre, the Ximex Mall, which he sold to the National Social Security Authority (NSSA) in the late 1990s.
 He successfully stood in the Salisbury council elections in 1975, and served as a councillor for Ward 8, comprising the city's southern district of Waterfalls, until 1979.

 According to a 2014 retrospective on his life published by the Herald newspaper, he "was never short of controversy".
-He reportedly built Sam Levy's Village without the support of the local community because they didn't want a shopping centre in s residential neighborhood.
+He reportedly built Sam Levy's Village without the support of the local community because they didn't want a shopping centre in a residential neighborhood.
 In 2000, 50 motorbikes marked "police" were discovered at Levy's farm near Harare, but he was fined only Z$200.
 The bikes were bought in 1997 at a virtual "tag sale" from the British Consulate as they liquidated assets out of Hong Kong in the transfer of sovereignty back to mainland China.

 Sam Levy's Village was designed in such a way that it has since been dubbed a "Little England".
 It includes buildings resembling English cottages and a clock tower similar to Big Ben, and originally issued its security guards with uniforms similar to those of British "bobbies".
 In 2012 Sam Levy was posthumously honoured with a Lifetime Achievement Award at the Victor Night Awards and Empretec recognised him as one of the Most Influential Entrepreneurs in post-independent Zimbabwe.

-“He loved passionately and deeply, and was very protective.
+"He loved passionately and deeply, and was very protective.
 No one could touch anyone he loved, and he made everybody know it.
-He reminded everyone he met, respect and honour your parents and don’t fight with your brothers and sisters,” read his eulogy.
+He reminded everyone he met, respect and honour your parents and don’t fight with your brothers and sisters," read his eulogy.

-“Family is family” and “blood is thicker than water”, he was quoted as saying.
+"Family is family" and "blood is thicker than water", he was quoted as saying.

 Sam Levy was also involved in various charities.
-His friend, Kiki Divaris, of the Miss Zimbabwe Trust said of his death: “He was a generous individual who always supported me in my endeavours including the Child Survival Trust.
-He was a hard working, innovative and successful man who did a lot for Zimbabwe.”
+His friend, Kiki Divaris, of the Miss Zimbabwe Trust said of his death: "He was a generous individual who always supported me in my endeavours including the Child Survival Trust.
+He was a hard working, innovative and successful man who did a lot for Zimbabwe."